pkiscape/ultimatecsr/README.md

 # Ultimate CSR ![alt text](https://pkiscape.com/img/favicon.png)
 Ultimate CSR is a CLI tool that allows you to define more complex subjects and v3 extensions for your CSR.

+Let me know if you'd like to see any other extensions

 ```
 usage: ultimatecsr.py -p PRIVATEKEY -o FILENAME